 Guests each see this confirmation pop-up when their files have finished uploading:

-The host’s Recording Page will show that a guest’s files have finished uploading when on the guest’s track all files turn solid blue with download arrows.
+The host’s Recording Page will show that a guest’s files have finished uploading when on the guest’s track all files turn solid gray with download arrows:

 Downloading Files After Recording on Zencastr